Spring Farm

 Spring Farm lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on AreaSearch's analysis, Spring Farm's population is around 11,574 as of Aug 2025.
-This reflects an increase of 2,035 people since the 2021 Census, which reported a population of 9,539 people.
-The change is inferred from the estimated resident population of 11,379 from the ABS as of June 2024 and an additional 226 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,975 persons per square kilometer.
-Spring Farm's growth rate of 21.3% since the 2021 census exceeded that of its SA3 area (5.9%) and the state, indicating it as a growth leader in the region.
-Natural growth contributed approximately 44.6% of overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.
+Spring Farm's population was around 11,574 as of August 2025, an increase of 2,035 people from the 2021 Census figure of 9,539.
+This growth represents a 21.3% rise since the census and is inferred from ABS estimated resident population figures for June 2024 (11,379) and validated new addresses added since then (226).
+The population density was 1,975 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Spring Farm's growth rate exceeded both its SA3 area (5.9%) and the state level.
+Natural growth contributed approximately 44.6% of overall population gains during recent periods, with interstate migration and overseas migration also being positive factors.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, an above median population growth is projected for Spring Farm, expected to increase by 2,416 persons to 2041 based on the latest population numbers, recording a gain of 19.2% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on projected demographic shifts, Spring Farm is expected to have an above median population growth among Australian statistical areas.
+By 2041, it is projected to increase by 2,416 persons, representing a total gain of 19.2% over the 17-year period.

 Frequently Asked Questions - Population